AC-BO-Hackathon/BOPE-GPT/README.md

 *Decision by a comparison function*

 We first used a comparison function to conduct the decision step and test the preference setting.
-We found that the preference setting with AnalyticExpectedUtilityOfBestOption (EUBO) can help us to find the best observed value.
+The model we use here is PairwiseGP, and the acquisition function AnalyticExpectedUtilityOfBestOption (EUBO) can help us to find the best observed value under the preference setting.

 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/86d8e3bc-b44f-4e19-baed-d8931e69c8ec)